// AI Systems Engineering · Detection Theory

 What Visible Telemetry Looks Like

-When you run the tool, the flight-deck UI exposes:
+When you run the tool, the display shows:

 This is not a chatbot.
-This is what a production hallucination detector looks like — telemetry visible, failure modes inspectable, decisions traceable.
+This is what a real hallucination detector looks like.
+The telemetry is visible.
+Failure modes can be inspected.
+Every decision is traceable.

 How to Use It in Your Workflow

-- Spot-check existing outputs — paste a previous response that customers questioned.
-The radar will tell you whether the answer was actually wrong.
+2. Spot-check past outputs: paste a response a customer questioned.
+The radar will tell you if it was actually wrong.

-- Calibrate confidence in your own LLM pipeline — the Hallucination Radar shows you the structure of multi-model verification.
-Build the same pattern into your production stack.
+3. Learn the pattern for your own pipeline: the Hallucination Radar shows you how multi-model verification works.
+Build the same structure into your production stack.

-The third use case is where this becomes engineering, not just a tool.
-The architecture shown — three independent calls, structured-output prompts, JSON parsing, agreement aggregation, ROC-tuned thresholds — is reproducible.
-The live tool is a working reference implementation, and the public audit feed shows real runs.
+The third use case is where this becomes real engineering.
+The design shown, including three independent calls, structured-output prompts, JSON parsing, agreement aggregation, and ROC-tuned thresholds, is something you can copy.
+The live tool is a working reference.
+The public audit feed shows real runs.

 The Pattern Behind It

-This tool exists because I documented a specific transfer: radar detection theory applies to AI hallucination detection.
-The mapping is direct — Pfa to false-alarm rate, Pd to detection probability, matched filter to known hallucination signatures, three-receiver array to multi-model parallel calls.
-Each of these has decades of engineering literature behind it.
-Pulling that literature into AI deployment is what I do.
+This tool exists because I found a direct connection: radar detection theory applies to AI hallucination detection.
+The mapping is clean.
+Pfa maps to false-alarm rate.
+Pd maps to detection probability.
+A matched filter maps to known hallucination signatures.
+A three-receiver array maps to parallel model calls.
+Each concept has decades of engineering research behind it.
+I pull that research into AI deployment.

-For production deployments — where the stakes are high enough to warrant ROC-tuned thresholds, custom matched-filter signatures, Kalman state estimation on streaming outputs, and live monitoring dashboards — see the paid service below.
+For production deployments where the stakes are high, you may need ROC-tuned thresholds, custom matched-filter signatures, Kalman state estimation on streaming outputs, and live monitoring dashboards.
+See the paid service below.

 Run a Claim Through the Radar